actiane/EntityChangeWatchBundle/README.md

     }
 ```

+### Callbacks services definition
 All callback services must be tagged with ```actiane.entitychangewatch.callback```

+### Callbacks method

+Please note that the orders of the arguments matter

+The first argument is the entity
-The arguments $changedProperties is optional and contains an array with all the changes applied to the entity.
+The second argument $changedProperties contains an array with all the changes applied to the entity.

-The argument $entityManager is also available
+The third argument $$entityManager is the entityManager

 A callback is called after the flush, you can not execute another flush in this method.